Background image: The New King Barrows of the Stonehenge landscape, Wiltshire. © Alexander Thomas.

 Alexander is an independent historical and archaeological academic researcher of the Early Medieval period.

 Alexander's primary research interests focus on Viking Age England, from around the late 8th century AD up to around AD1200.
 He is currently writing his first book for Amsterdam University Press , which will reappraise the historical and archaeological evidence for the Danelaw.
-The book is due to be published in early-2025.

 Alexander's research interests include:

 Agreed in the late 9th century AD between Kings Alfred and Guthrum, Alexander's doctoral research at the University of Bristol concerned the Danelaw Boundary (c.
 AD878 – 890) between the Danelaw and the Kingdom of Wessex.
-Alexander's lead supervisor was Dr Stuart Prior , and he was co-supervised by Dr Lucy Cramp and Professor Levi Roach (of Exeter University).
-He was also supervised by Professors Mark Horton and Joanna Brück .
+Alexander's lead supervisor was Professor Stuart Prior , and he was co-supervised by Dr Lucy Cramp and Professor Levi Roach (of Exeter University).
+He was also supervised by Professors Mark Horton and Joanna Bruck .
 Research included:

 Alexander has led various seminars, tutorials and workshops, on archaeological practice and theory units, for first and second year anthropology and archaeology undergraduates including: